Ixrec/OuterWildsArchipelagoRandomizer/README.md

 The 0.3.x releases will focus on additional content beyond the base game.

 - Echoes of the Eye DLC integration
-	- Possibly randomize the flashlight
+	- This is when we'll decide whether to randomize the flashlight

-- Story/Content mod support???
+- Story/Content mod support

-- Outer Relics integration???
+- After all content is added, consider ideas for "balance features" such as:
+	- split translator
+	- progressive signalscope frequencies
+	- alternative designs for progression signals

 ### (Non-Programmer) Help Wanted